luxzg/WSL2-fixes/networkingMode=bridged.md

 `wsl -d Ubuntu`
 - Get root:
 `sudo su`
-- Confirm that you've just lost your networking:
+- Confirm that you don't have any networking:
 `ip a`
 - You will see something like this, `eth0` with MAC but no IP address assigned:
 ```